-"Continued programming around Artists' Well Being and workshops/ seminars for newcomer to Canada & emerging BIPOC artists a better understanding how to ask for help and what resources would be available to them for help."
+"Please continue programming around artists' well-being as well as workshops/seminars for newcomers to Canada and emerging BIPOC artists so they better understand how to ask for help and what resources are available to them."

 "This was really an amazing program.
 It would have been nicer to have a little bit longer for each session, to get more deep into the group conversations and more deeply into discussion with each mentor.
 It also would have been nice to have a mentor in dance who is a parent as this is a major question and issue in my life as a 40 year old woman still working in dance."